 After giving her first performance at the age of four, she spent her childhood and teen years mastering classical music before going on to explore the art of improvisation.
 She graduated from the Royal Northern College of Music in 1999; B.Mus (Hons) in Academic Studies (2.1).
 However, at 21, inspired by a jazz summer school at the Guildhall School of music, she discovered the art of improvisation.
 This propelled her into a postgraduate diploma at Leeds College of Music (Distinction in 2002).
 At Leeds, her curiosity drew her to many different styles of music.

 After graduation she spent two years performing with the Indian fusion band Savateen, playing their own original works.
 Highlights were the Brno Street festival in the Czech Republic and at the Millennium Park and Birla Temple, in Calcutta.
 In 2005, she decided to follow her dream by going to India to study with violin maestro Kala Ramnath, which became the first of many visits to the country.
-In her most recent visit she learnt how to perform a classical Indian recital of forty five minutes which includes Rag Bihag and Rag Manj Khamaj.
+Her most recent visit was in 2010.

 Projects

-Olivia has played twice at Glastonbury festival with flamenco guitarist Nick Wilkinson as well as collaborating with Graham Clark, Seaming To, Kirsty Almeida, OdBod Collective.
+Olivia has played twice at Glastonbury festival with flamenco guitarist Nick Wilkinson as well as collaborating with Graham Clark, Seaming To, Kirsty Almeida, Stuart McCallum, OdBod Collective, Matthew Bourne, Giuliano Modarelli, Glenn Sharp, Suns of Arqa.

-Her second band, Unfurl is an innovative quintet who collaborate, drawing from their diverse influences of Jazz, Indian and Arabic rhythms.
-They have appeared at Manchester, Marsden, Marlborough and Brecon Jazz Festivals.
-Unfurl’s compositions are inspired by nature and Buddhist ideals.
-Olivia is also currently working with Glenn Sharp’s Jadid Ensemble.
+Her ongoing band Unfurl is an innovative quintet who collaborate, drawing from their diverse influences of Jazz, Indian and Arabic rhythms.
+They have appeared at Manchester, Marsden, Marlborough and Brecon Jazz Festivals as well as at venues such as the Bridgewater Hall Foyer and the Birmingham Symphony Hall Foyer.

 Awards